maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Insert Stars ### {#Insert_Stars}

-If set to true then the system will automatically insert *'s into a student's answer when it is validated.
+If set to `true`  then the system will automatically insert *s into a student's answer when it is validated.
 So, for example \(2(1-4x)\) will be changed to `2*(1-4*x)`.

 ### Syntax Hint ### {#Syntax_Hint}

 A syntax hint allows the teacher to give the student a pro-forma in the input box.
-This can include '?' characters (which the CAS treats as the special variable qmchar).
+This can include '?' characters.
-The syntax hint will appear in the answer box, whenever this is left blank by the student.
+The syntax hint will appear in the answer box whenever this is left blank by the student.
 For example, rather than having to type

 	matrix([1,2],[3,4])